 Years 1 and 2 of the BA Chinese programme or equivalent (1,500-2,000) characters.

-At the end of this course, a student will have read and discussed sample writings from philosophical and poetic traditions, as well as sample writings on the cultural and scholastic activities of the literati.
+At the end of this module, a student will have read and discussed sample writings from philosophical and poetic traditions, as well as sample writings on the cultural and scholastic activities of the literati.
 Students should also be able to deal with classical texts on a reasonable level, to identify problematic passages and to be able to clarify them with the help of secondary reference material.
 Students should also be able to appreciate some of the civilizing aspects of Chinese culture as well as literary and poetic devices such as tonal patterns, rhyme schemes, structure and writing techniques, and discussion of the poets and their work, and have an understanding of the main genres in classical Chinese literature and philosophy.

 Total of 22 weeks of teaching with 4 hours classroom contact per week consisting of 1 hour lecture and 2 hours tutorial.

 One three-hour written examination (70%) taken in May/June; one essay of 3,000 words due on day one, week 1, term 3 (30%).